-Starting on July 1, 2000, LEOFF Plan 1 employers and employees contribute zero percent as long as the plan remains fully funded.
+Starting on July 1, 2000, LEOFF Plan 1 employers and employees contribute zero percent, as long as the plan remains fully funded.
 Employer and employee contribution rates are developed by the Office of the State Actuary to fully fund the plan.
 LEOFF Plan 2 employers and employees are required to pay at the level adopted by the LEOFF Plan 2 Retirement Board.
 All employers are required to contribute at the level required by state law.
-The Legislature, by means of a special funding arrangement, appropriated money from the state General Fund to supplement the current service liability and fund the prior service costs of LEOFF Plan 2 in accordance with the requirements of the Pension Funding Council and the LEOFF Plan 2 Retirement Board.
-However, this special funding situation is not mandated by the state constitution and this funding requirement could be returned to the employers by a change of statute.
-For DRS' fiscal year 2013, the state contributed \$54.2 million to LEOFF Plan 2.
+The Legislature, by means of a special funding arrangement, appropriates money from the state General Fund to supplement the current service liability and fund the prior service costs of LEOFF Plan 2 in accordance with the recommendations of the Pension Funding Council and the LEOFF Plan 2 Retirement Board.
+However, this special funding situation is not mandated by the state constitution and could be changed by statute.
+For DRS' fiscal year 2014, the state contributed \$55.6 million to LEOFF Plan 2.